tianroy/policy_value/README.md

 https://www.apexlifesettlements.com/estimate

 some knowledge:
-- Considering that the average annual premiums for a term life insurance policy of $500,000 is between $8,000 and $9,500 for men and women aged 70 or older
+- Considering that the average annual premiums for a term life insurance policy of $500,000 is between $8,000 and $9,500 for men and women aged 70 or older.
+(1.6-1.9%)
 - Surrendering a policy typically has a return of $469 per $100,000 (less than 0.5% compared to 20% from a life settlement).

 qulifacation: